milhamh95/simplebank/README.md

 ## To Do

-- Generate open api 3 doc
+- Generate open api 3 doc using grpc plugin